The Trails at Westlake 43-Lot Subdivision

 City and County Staff Analysis

 Zoning and Area Compatibility: The property is zoned A-3 (A) (Adams County legacy zoning) and Residential Planned Unit Development (R-PUD). it had historically been used for residential and agricultural purposes.
-An amendment to the PUD and a rezoning will be required.
-The PUD amendment includes development and design standards such as minimum lot sizes, reduced setbacks for primary and accessory structures, and maximum building heights.
+The PUD plan includes development and design standards such as minimum lot sizes, reduced setbacks, and maximum building heights.

 The proposed use is consistent with the 2016 Comprehensive Plan Residential land use designation.
 The surrounding neighborhoods are single-unit residential, with lots generally being approximately 9,000 square feet in size.